kwobny/Old-Robotics-Repo/README.md

 In motorCali, multiply the universal/main buffer values by the buffer's scale factor value when uploading those values to the actuator motors.

-Also think about what the period of execution should be
+Also think about what the period of execution should be.
+It can be 0.1 seconds or so i guess?

 Think about combining setSyncDirection and syncMotors, if you are going to do it, and how to do it.

 Consider/think about renaming the Universal buffer to the main buffer.

 Consider multiplying aux and main buffer values by their respective scale factors when syncing them to each other.

+Consider removing syncMotor execution in rotate robot and lintrans function, and adding syncMotor execution in more comprex commands which use the lintrans and rotate basic functions.
+Do this so that when using in teleOp and applying both commands, that syncMotors is executed once instead of twice.

 ---